 Celebrating a birthday at Disney World?
-What more could you possibly wish for when you blow out the candles on your birthday cake?
 There's no place more magical to celebrate another year than Walt Disney World, especially for the little tadpoles.
 It's certainly not something we can afford or arrange every year, but we've celebrated at least one birthday each for Lily and Tad at Disney World, and it's been a major hit.

 A birthday bash at the Most Magical Place on Earth can make things extra special, and Disney has lots of additional pixie dust available for parents and friends to consider.
 If you're planning a Disney World vacation around a birthday, here are some ideas that are icing on the cake.

 Tips for Celebrating a Birthday at Disney World